Preschool at Home: Simple Planning for Moms Who Want Flexibility

-Another way to get curriculum is to pay for seasonal packages, bundles, or themed lessons on websites like Teacherpayteachers.com
+Another place to find curriculum is on websites like Teacherpayteachers.com, for seasonal packages, bundles, or themed lessons.

 I have a ton of learning books on hand to get my preschooler excited for paper work and he truly enjoys this time with me.
 I have some Brain Quest Books among others.